genderkit/genderkit/_articles/testosterone.md

 Testosterone may also cause acne.
 You can read more about acne and how to reduce it on the [NHS Choices website](http://www.nhs.uk/conditions/Acne/Pages/Introduction.aspx).

 Testosterone suppresses menstruation (periods), which can lead to endometrial hyperplasia, which increases risk of cancer.
-In the UK, it is recommended that people taking testosterone long-term undergo [hysterectomy]({{ site.baseurl }}{% link _articles/hysterectomy.md %}) to remove this risk {% cite seal:2007 --location 184 %}.
+In the UK, it is recommended that people taking testosterone long-term undergo [hysterectomy]({{ site.baseurl }}{% link _articles/hysterectomy.md %}) to remove this risk {% cite seal:2007 -l 184 %}.

 {% bibliography --cited %}